 The existing municipal road is proposed to be altered from a standard road cross-section.
 The non-typical cross-section will include a crossfall of 2.0% slope from east to west along Markham Street.
 A trench drain will be designed to capture rainfall and is conveyed through the existing municipal storm sewer.

 Underground pathways are also proposed to connect two (2) proposed buildings under a municipal right of way.
-Cole Engineering will provide our expertise as it relates to understanding the depth with existing municipal services and provide a general guideline on the vertical alignment of the pathway.
+COLE will provide our expertise as it relates to understanding the depth with existing municipal services and provide a general guideline on the vertical alignment of the pathway.